Infinite Banking vs Velocity Banking: Which One Actually Builds Wealth?

 Infinite banking works best when started younger due to longer time horizon and lower insurance costs.
 Velocity banking can work at any age but requires stable income and debt capacity.

-What happens if interest rates change significantly?
+What if interest rates spike?

 Infinite banking policies typically have guaranteed minimum interest rates (often 4-6%) plus potential dividends, providing some protection against rate changes.
 However, policy loan rates may adjust with general interest rate movements.
 Velocity banking can be significantly impacted by rising rates since HELOCs typically have variable rates tied to prime.
 A rate increase from 7% to 10% on a $50,000 HELOC adds $1,500 annually in interest costs.

-Can these strategies help with taxes?
+Will these help me with taxes?

 Infinite banking provides significant tax advantages through tax-deferred growth and tax-free policy loans.
 Velocity banking provides limited tax benefits, though mortgage interest may be deductible.